 - Hiking to Double O Arch | Trail Length: 4.1 mi (6.6 km) roundtrip | Difficulty: Easy to Moderate

 - Hiking The Primitive Trail Loop | Trail Length: 7.2 mi (11.6 km) roundtrip | Difficulty: Hard

-If you’re worried on time or, are a slow hiker, we suggest skipping the full loop and concentrate on hiking to Landscape Arch or Double O Arch instead.
-If you want to tackle the full Devil’s Garden Primitive Trail Loop, you can estimate it taking anywhere from 3-4 hours.
+If you’re worried about time or, are a slow hiker, we suggest skipping the full loop and concentrating on hiking to Landscape Arch or Double O Arch instead.
+If you want to tackle the full Devil’s Garden Primitive Trail Loop, you can estimate it to take anywhere from 3-4 hours.
 Oh, and make sure you have plenty of water 🙂

 Stop 6: Experience Delicate Arch at Sunset

-If you have the extra energy, time and want to see the best views of Delicate Arch, the Delicate Arch Trail is for you.
-The Delicate Arch trail hike is a 3 mile (4.8 km) roundtrip hike that climbs up 480 ft.
+If you have the extra energy, and time and want to see the best views of Delicate Arch, the Delicate Arch Trail is for you.
+The Delicate Arch trail hike is a 3-mile (4.8 km) roundtrip hike that climbs up 480 ft.
 The hike is considered moderate to difficult as there is no shade (so it gets super hot in the summer) and you have to climb up steep slopes.
-If you choose to hike, estimate it taking around 2-3 hours.
+If you choose to hike, estimate it to take around 2-3 hours.